 What if there was a way to regularly eat the best BBQ made in our state and not have to pay for the meal?
 What if with every bite you took you knew the pit master took great pains and efforts to give you his very best product?

 Sound too good to be true?

-Well, there is, in fact, a way.
+Well, if you love SCBBQ the way we do, there is in fact, a way.

 Just this past weekend, Heather and I took the first step in that direction.
 We joined other members of the SC BBQ Association at a Judge’s Seminar in Conway in our efforts to become certified SCBA judges.

 The seminar was led by Lake High, president and co-founder of the SCBA.
 Lake commands the room and is both comfortable and witty in his role.
 He took us through two hours of content, weaving the technical details of scoring systems and Association objectives with personal stories and reflections.
 He lifts up the SCBA tacitly by pointing out the absurdities of other systems, making a few things clear along the way:

 Don Adkins followed after a lunch break and shared stories about the SCBA and shared with us some of the technical details of using the website, signing up to judge SCBA events, the message board and more.

 Garland Hudgins, the owner of Carolina Outdoor Cooking, also addressed the class and spoke about judging from a cooker’s perspective and how all they really want is a fair contest.
 He threw in a few tips for the cookers in the audience.
 He also shared with us information about a BBQ class he teaches once or twice a year.

 His next class will be February 7, 2015, from 8 am – 4:30 pm and while anyone is welcome, the focus is on competition BBQ.
 It is clear that Garland knows what he is talking about and we recommend his course if that is something you are looking into.